 The Graduate School encourages students to present their work at conferences throughout the United States and abroad.
 Students may apply for up to $750 (per academic year) in travel costs associated with presenting at a conference.
 Please note that travel awards are only available to current students whose programs are housed on the lakeside campuses.
-Students enrolled in graduate programs at the Health Sciences campus should consult with the Graduate School at the Health Sciences Division or the Marcella Niehoff School of Nursing for travel-related funding programs.
+Students enrolled in graduate programs at the Health Sciences campus should consult with the Graduate School at the Health Sciences Campus or the Marcella Niehoff School of Nursing for travel-related funding programs.
 Students whose conferences fall after their thesis/dissertation defense date (for programs with a thesis/dissertation requirement) or after their final course (for those programs without a thesis/dissertation) are not eligible to apply for travel funding.

 Applications for conference travel awards will be accepted on the following schedule: